PabloPardoGarcia/my-finances/README.md

 terraform apply
 ```

-### Test
+### Testing

-The project is tests with GitHub Actions.
+The project is tested with GitHub Actions.
 For the workflows to work on a forked repository
 you need to add these GitHub secrets:

 - **Docker credentials**